scutyuqiu/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Metaverse
   - Edge intelligence
-  - Resource allocation
-  - Approximation algorithm
+  - Fabric computing

 # Education to show in About widget
 education: